kittenbothk/kittenbothk-Eng/Makecode/makecode_extensionUpdate.md

 ![](./images/update.gif)

-## Specifying an Extension Version:
+## Specifying an Extension Version

 You may need to specify an older version of an extension, this is done with the following method.